-This can relate to any bullying incidents occurring anywhere off the school premises, such as on public transport, outside the local shops, in the community or online

-The wider search powers included in the Education Act 2011 and the Department of Education advice on Searching, Screening and Confiscation 2018 give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones.
+This can relate to any bullying incidents occurring anywhere off the school premises, such as on public transport, outside the local shops, in the community or online cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones.
 Whilst students are not banned from bringing mobile devices into school, under no circumstances will the school tolerate the disruption of teaching and learning, good behaviour or social order by the use of mobile devices, therefore it is vital that parents monitor their children's use of such devices.
 Please refer to our mobile device policy for further details.